Toyosu Fish Market Dining Guide: Get Mouthwatering Delicacies You Won't Find Anywhere Else

 2. Senriken

-The Cream Stew with Soft Boiled Egg (620 yen including tax) has long been a standard on the shop’s menu.
-We recommend the special set in the morning, similar to those served in coffee shops, which is a half-size bowl of the cream stew with soft-boiled egg, toast, a small salad, and coffee (1,230 yen including tax).
-Even the half size, using one whole egg, is of a decent size.
+The Cream Stew with Soft Boiled Egg has long been a favorite on the menu.
+In the morning, we recommend the special set inspired by traditional Japanese coffee shop breakfasts.
+It includes a half size bowl of the creamy stew with a soft boiled egg, toast, a small salad, and coffee.
+Even the half size portion, made with a whole egg, is quite satisfying.

 Breaking open the egg in the stew releases the soft yellow yolk, which blends well.
 The gentle, creamy flavor is perfect for breakfast.

-“Wow!” was all I could say when I saw the Miruko Soft Cream, a milk-coffee flavored soft ice cream dish (460 yen, including tax; 390 yen for takeout).
-It is served in a cup to make it easier to eat with a spoon.
+“Wow!” was all I could say when I saw the Miruko Soft Cream, a milk coffee–flavored soft ice cream served in a cup for easy eating with a spoon.

 Third-generation owner Mr. Kawashima says, “I wanted to make a flavor that I thought adults would like to eat and not tire of.”